 In conclusion, understanding the role of elements, such as carbon, hydrogen, oxygen, and nitrogen, is vital in comprehending the structure, diversity, and functionality of carbohydrates.
 These elements, with their unique characteristics and interactions, create a foundation for the complex molecular structures that make carbohydrates essential for life processes.

-See also Which Foods Are Good Sources Of Carbohydrates
+See also Which Foods Have Complex Carbohydrates

 The Essential Building Blocks of Carbohydrates